torvalds/linux/Documentation/driver-api/media/tx-rx.rst

 Pixel data transmitter and receiver drivers
 ===========================================

-V4L2 supports various devices that transmit and receiver pixel data.
+V4L2 supports various devices that transmit and receive pixel data.
 Examples of these devices include a camera sensor, a TV tuner and a parallel or a CSI-2 receiver in an SoC.